KGX-Official/Swift-Oasis/README.md

 Creates a new user, logs them in as the current user, and returns the current user's information.

-- Require Authentication: false
+* Require Authentication: false
-- Request
+* Request

-  - Method: POST
+  * Method: POST
-  - URL: /api/users/signup
+  * Route path: /api/users
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {